-Alcohol seems to stimulate appetite in the short-term and therefore drinking alcohol is likely to encourage us to eat more.
-However alcoholic beverages are full of empty calories therefore may well have us feeling full without having eaten very much at all.
-Therefore we will feel hungry very quickly, also it will relax us maybe eliminating the intentions to eat healthy.
-So for healthy eating and digestion keep drinking of alcohol to a minimum and only a couple of times per week.
+Alcohol seems to stimulate appetite in the short-term and therefore drinking alcohol is likely to encourage you to eat more.
+Alcoholic beverages are full of empty calories, this will have you feeling full without having eaten very much at all.
+Alcohol upsets the digestive processes so it is important to not have alcohol with every day.

-- Drinking of filtered water between meals will help us to feel full for longer, plus also becoming dehydrated will affect our level of satisfaction when it comes to eating and feeling nourished.
+- Drinking of filtered water between meals will help you to feel full for longer, also keeping you well dehydrated will have a positive effect on your level of satisfaction when it comes to eating and feeling nourished.

 The ‘energy density’ of food is what we have been talking about and this has a strong influence on your feeling of satisfaction after eating a meal.
 Energy density is the amount of energy (or calories) per gram of food.